MotoAcidic/OmniXEP/src/omnicore/doc/configuration.md

 To run and use Omni Core, no explicit configuration is necessary.

-More information about the general configuration and Bitcoin Core specific options are available in the [Bitcoin wiki](https://en.bitcoin.it/wiki/Running_Bitcoin).
+More information about the general configuration and Xep Core specific options are available in the [Xep wiki](https://en.bitcoin.it/wiki/Running_Xep).

 #### General options: